Body Typed: media illusions of the perfect body (3 Film Package)

 Introduction

-BODY TYPED is package of PBS & Sundance award-winning short films (& a new interactive website) that uses humor to raise serious questions about the marketplace of commercial illusion and unrealizable standards of physical perfection.
+Body Typed is package of PBS & Sundance award-winning short films (& a new interactive website) that uses humor to raise serious questions about the marketplace of commercial illusion and unrealizable standards of physical perfection.

 3 Short Films help educators start important conversations about body image, media, and self-esteem.